juergenweb/FrontendForms/README.md

 You will find the script and the original documentation at https://github.com/bomsn/mf-conditional-fields.
 I can recommend that you not only read my documentation here, but also take a look at the documentation there.

+**Please note**:

-**Please note**: writing conditions seems to be not so easy to understand at the first sight, but it is very easy, believe me.
+Writing conditions seems to be not so easy to understand at the first sight, but it is very easy, believe me.

 For better understanding, I have written a lot of examples on how to write conditions.
-You will find them all inside the Example folder.
+You will find them all inside the [Example folder](https://github.com/juergenweb/FrontendForms/tree/main/Examples/inputfield_conditions).
 Please study these examples to get an idea of how it works.

 ### What is the use case of using input field dependencies?